 Small Claims Complaint Form

 You may print this form (Small Claims Complaint) and take it to the Darke County Municipal Court, 504 South Broadway, Suite 7, Greenville, OH 45331, located on the 3rd floor of the Darke County Courthouse, to file, or complete the form at the court.
-Small Claims Complaints must be filed in person, as the person filing the complaint must sign in the presence of a Clerk.
+Small Claims Complaints must either be filed in person, as the person filing the complaint must sign in the presence of a Clerk or you can have the Small Claims Complaint form notarized and mail it to Darke County Municipal Court along with a check for the appropriate filing fee.